 !!! note

-As for now, there's [the "ignore" plugin](#ignore_plugin) that is easier
+As of now, there is [the "ignore" plugin](#ignore_plugin) that is easier

-to use.
-So the following method must be needed less often.
+to use, so the following method is expected to be needed less often.

 The following code may be used in order to avoid plugin substitutions: